DS-RF/.github/profile/README.md

 ## Delta Science Institute

-Delta Science, the U.S. nonprofit research institute in academy (Federal Tax ID: 92-1618476), provides basic research in physics and chemistry.
+Delta Science, the U.S. nonprofit research institute in academy, provides basic research in physics and chemistry.

 The developing topics are